-The following are about 14 recent news reports of murderers or criminals who claimed they heard voices.
-Please note the following can be very disturbing.
-The following are snippets [emphasis mine]:
+The following are about 14 recent news reports of murderers or potential murderers who claimed they heard voices.
+The following are snippets [emphasis mine], and please note the following can be very disturbing:

 An Irving mother who believed “demons told her to sacrifice her son” has been arrested and faces a charge of capital murder in the death of her 8-year-old child.

 As one of the most violent serial killers in recent history, Ted Bundy is rightfully infamous: He commited a multitude of crimes that a judge would later describe as “extremely wicked, shockingly evil, and vile.”

 He’s responsible for the violent deaths of more than 30 people, but were there other forces at play that drove him to commit his crimes?
 That seems to be what he believed, at least in part.
 Before his execution in 1989, Bundy often referred to an “entity” or “malignant being” as the driving force behind his kills — a literal voice in his head that compelled him to commit violent acts and whose will he could not deny.
 So what is the story behind this “entity?”

 The so-called Tinder Killer says that he didn’t want to hurt anyone.
 From his current residence in a Los Angeles jail, Danueal Drayton says that ‘voices’ compelled him to murder.
 He stands accused of killing Queens nurse Samantha Stewart, raping another woman in Los Angeles and choking his ex-girlfriend.

 Police say that he has no history of mental illness but Drayton told The New York Daily News he was both schizophrenic and bipolar.